 Since 2011, Aucklanders have experienced the transformation of their inner-city waterfront - opening it up from former port-related uses to become a world-class destination that excites the senses and celebrates our sea-loving cultures and maritime history.

 The next stage of the long-term change will create a celebrated area at the space you might know as Wynyard Point, or the northern end of Wynyard Quarter.
 Over the next ten to fifteen years, this area will be transformed into one of the most beautiful open spaces and waterfront destinations in Tāmaki Makaurau.
-Designed to be a space for everyone, the project coordinators have been collecting feedback from the public about what amenities they would like to see incorporated into the plans.
-Innovative in its design, the concept shifts away from regular public spaces as we know it, incorporating unique features, including.
+After gathering feedback from the public, the draft concept shifts away from regular public spaces as we know it, incorporating unique features, including:

 Nature immersion: Explore a coastal ngahere and visit a plant nursery, learn in outdoor classrooms, follow an urban stream to the ocean and see climate resilience in action.